-As of now, split-screen can only be used in Battle Royale’s Duos and Squads modes when two players are connected to the same console.
-It’s available in Solos as players would be able to use each others’ screens as an advantage against one another, or the other players in the lobby.
+As of now, split-screen can only be used in Duos and Squads modes within the Battle Royale, when two players are connected to the same console.

 This also applies to Creative, Limited Time Modes (LTMs), and Save the World.
 However, cross-play between console platforms does allow for shared screens.

 While it can be enjoyable to play Fortnite split-screen with a friend, there are obvious drawbacks as a result of this.
 One of the most blatant disadvantages is that it cuts your screen size in half.
 This will undoubtedly have an impact on your in-game awareness.

 This is why it’s of the utmost importance to prioritize teamwork and communication when playing split-screen.
 Constantly relaying information to your split-screen partner, and them doing the same, will make a huge difference in gunfights.

 - Read More: How to thank the Bus Driver in Fortnite